exasol/bucketfs-client/doc/user_guide/user_guide.md

 | Write operations | Upload files to BucketFS, delete files from the BucketFS   | Always password protected      |
 | Read operations  | List bucket contents, download files                       | Unprotected for public buckets |

-BFSC supports to read required passwords either from the profile in the [configuration file](#configuration-file) or from an interactive prompt hiding the characters typed by the user.
+BFSC supports reading required passwords either from the profile in the [configuration file](#configuration-file) or from an interactive prompt hiding the characters typed by the user.

-BFSC does not support to provide passwords on the command line to avoid the password showing up in the command history.
-As a general rule you should never put any credentials directly into a command line.
+BFSC does not support passwords on the command line to avoid the password showing up in the command history.
+As a general rule, you should never put any credentials directly into a command line.

 BFSC will normally not ask for a read-password interactively.
 * This is fine for public buckets as these are not password-protected.